Kiet1308/Roblox-Account-Manager-Supporter/README.md

 - **Nexus-Free:** Unlike some other solutions, this software doesn't require Nexus to operate.
 This means you can enjoy uninterrupted usage of the Account Manager without any additional dependencies.

 - **Seamless Integration:** Integrating the Roblox Account Manager Supporter into your workflow is a breeze.
-Just enable the software alongside your Account Manager, and it will work silently in the background, ensuring smooth operations.
+Just enable the software alongside your Account Manager, and it will work silently in the background, ensuring smooth operation

+- **Update All Cloned Roblox Instances To Original Version:** Set all Roblox instances to the original version

+- **Auto Delete Roblox Instance Cache:** Will Auto Delete Cache that create by Roblox

 ## Getting Started